Vindulapahasarani/Vindulapahasarani/README.md

 <p align="center">
   <a href="mailto:vindulapahasarani@gmail.com">📧 Email</a> •
-  <a href="https://vindulapahasarani.github.io" target="_blank">🌐 Portfolio</a> •
+  <a href="https://nextjs-portfolio-website-mu.vercel.app/" target="_blank">🌐 Portfolio</a> •
-  <a href="https://linkedin.com/in/your-linkedin">🔗 LinkedIn</a>
+  <a href="https://www.linkedin.com/in/vindula-pahasarani-395ab9236/" target="_blank">🔗 LinkedIn</a>
 </p>

 ---

 ### 🚀 About Me

 - 🎓 I'm a Computer Science undergraduate passionate about tech and innovation
 - 💻 I love building clean, fast, and user-friendly web applications
 - 🧠 I'm exploring AI & Deep Learning — from health diagnostics to emotion detection
 - ✨ I'm also into UI/UX and making things look beautiful in the browser
 - 🧩 I enjoy solving real-world problems through creative coding

 ---